 Rocketbook Wave Cloud-Connected Reusable Smart Notebook

-For example, the we listed above now has the Rocket Wave.
+For example, the Rocket Smart Reusable Notebook we listed above now has the Rocket Wave.
 As crazy as it sounds, you erase notes from the Rocket Wave by microwaving it.
 Yes, you read that right.
-Now is the time to do away with old-school pen and paper.
+Say goodbye to paper and ink pens, because you won’t need them anymore.